Det-Kongelige-Bibliotek/valhal_classic/README.md

 Run
 ===

-Create an application.local.yml file based on the application.local.template.yml.
+In the config directory, create an application.local.yml file based on the application.local.template.yml file.

 Run RabbitMQ on default port - 5672 (on RHEL6 there might be a Qpid daemon running on port 5672 already)

+$ source $HOME/.rvm/scripts/rvm

+$ rvm install ruby-1.9.3

+$ rvm use 1.9.3

 $ bundle install